zookz/cordova-plugin-health/README.md

 ## Supported data types

 As HealthKit does not allow adding custom data types, only a subset of data types supported by HealthKit has been chosen.
-Gogole Fit is limited to fitness data and, when needed, custom data types are defined witht he suffix of the package name of your project.
+Google Fit is limited to fitness data and, for health, custom data types are defined with the suffix of the package name of your project.

 | data type      |      HealthKit equivalent (unit)                        |  Google Fit equivalent                   |
 |----------------|---------------------------------------------------------|------------------------------------------|